nlipiarski/MCC/README.md

 Now any file with an .mcc extension will use the Minecraft Command Code syntax highlighting.

-If you run into any issues, feel free to send an email to [Moesh](mailto:moesh@moesh.ca) with the details.
+If you run into any issues, feel free to send an email to [Moesh](mailto:moesh@moesh.ca) with the details or open an issue on the [github issue page](https://github.com/42iscool42/MCC/issues).